Out-of-Sight Embodied Agents: Multimodal Tracking, Sensor Fusion, and Trajectory Forecasting: Abstract

 \section{Abstract}

-Trajectory prediction is a critical task in computer vision and autonomous systems, playing a key role in applications such as autonomous driving, robotics, surveillance, and virtual reality.
-Existing methods often rely on complete and noise-free observational data, overlooking the challenges associated with out-of-sight objects and the inherent noise in sensor data caused by limited camera coverage, obstructions, and the absence of ground truth for denoised trajectories.
-These limitations pose significant safety risks and hinder reliable trajectory prediction in real-world scenarios.
-In this extended work, we present significant advancements in Out-of-Sight Trajectory (OST), a novel task that predicts the noise-free visual trajectories of out-of-sight objects using noisy sensor data.
-Building on our previous research, we broaden the scope of Out-of-Sight Trajectory Prediction (OOSTraj) to include both pedestrians and vehicles, extending its applicability to autonomous driving, robotics, surveillance, and virtual reality.
-Our enhanced Vision-Positioning Denoising Module leverages camera calibration to establish a vision-positioning mapping, addressing the lack of visual references, while effectively denoising noisy sensor data in an unsupervised manner.
-Through extensive evaluations on the Vi-Fi and JRDB datasets, our approach achieves state-of-the-art performance in both trajectory denoising and prediction, significantly surpassing previous baselines.
-Additionally, we introduce comparisons with traditional denoising methods, such as Kalman filtering, and adapt recent trajectory prediction models to our task, providing a comprehensive benchmark.
-This work represents the first initiative to integrate vision-positioning projection for denoising noisy sensor trajectories of out-of-sight agents, paving the way for future advancements in this domain.
+Trajectory prediction is a fundamental problem in computer vision, vision-language-action models, world models, and autonomous systems, with broad impact on applications including autonomous driving, robotics, and surveillance.
+Most existing approaches assume observations are complete and relatively clean, and thus do not adequately address out-of-sight agents or the intrinsic noise in sensing modalities (e.g., sensor measurements) caused by restricted camera coverage, occlusions, and the lack of ground-truth denoised trajectories.
+These factors introduce substantial safety concerns and reduce the robustness of trajectory prediction in practical deployments.
+In this extended study, we introduce major improvements to Out-of-Sight Trajectory (OST), a new task aimed at predicting noise-free visual trajectories of out-of-sight objects from noisy sensor observations.
+Based on our prior work, we expand the setting of Out-of-Sight Trajectory Prediction (OOSTraj) from pedestrians to both pedestrians and vehicles, thereby increasing its relevance to autonomous driving, robotics, and surveillance scenarios.
+Our improved Vision-Positioning Denoising Module utilizes camera calibration to construct a vision-position correspondence, mitigating the absence of direct visual cues while enabling effective unsupervised denoising of noisy sensor signals.
+Extensive experiments on the Vi-Fi and JRDB datasets demonstrate that our method achieves state-of-the-art results for both trajectory denoising and trajectory prediction, with clear gains over prior baselines.
+We further provide comparisons against classical denoising techniques, including Kalman filtering, and adapt recent trajectory prediction models to this setting, establishing a stronger and more comprehensive benchmark.
+To the best of our knowledge, this is the first work to incorporate vision-positioning projection to denoise noisy sensor trajectories of out-of-sight agents, opening new directions for future research in this area.
 The code and preprocessed datasets are available at \url{https://github.com/Hai-chao-Zhang/OST}.